Tasty Recipes for the Home Cook

 7. Return the chicken and juices to the skillet.
 Whisk the sauce mixture and add to the skillet.
 Bring to a boil.
 Reduce heat to medium-low and cover.
 Simmer for 4-6 minutes or until all the chicken pieces are cooked through.
 Stir, scraping off the bottom a couple of times.
 Cooking time may take longer if you have larger chunks of chicken.
 Re-season at the end, if needed.

 8. Test for doneness on a few of the largest pieces of chicken.
-The thickest part should no longer be pink and the juices should run clear when cut.
+The thickest part should no longer be pink, and the juices should run clear when cut.
 If not done, cook a minute or two longer, then recheck.
 Or use an instant-read food thermometer to be certain.
 The chicken is cooked properly when the internal temperature is 165° F.

 9. Serve over pasta, rice, or mashed potato.
 Or coarsely chopped and drizzle with sauce, then serve on toasted sub rolls with cheddar, provolone, and mozzarella cheese.